pierre-roth/rstar-arc/weekly_progress_report.md

     - Do a submission of Kaggle to get a feel for the competition, the submission process, and the evaluation process
     - Get a score!

+  - Came up with the idea of probabilistic node validation -

 - **Work done**:
   - Added "percentage correct" based terminal rewarding to the MCTS agent (Custom Agent)